Orchid Care - Cattleya (KAT-lee-a)

 To establish an accurate watering schedule, make sure system is completely dry before rewatering.
 This could be a week after the gauge reads empty!
 Always error on the "dry side" with these plants.
 Don't be too concerned about hitting the exact day - established plants are very forgiving in our system.

 Most Cattleyas will bloom once a year, some more often.
 Flowers last 1-3 weeks.
 There is no single season when Cattleya flower.
-After the first flower opens, move plant away from direct sun to prolong the blooms.
-Some Cattleyas can grow well for several years without producing a bloom.
-The reason is almost sure to be too little light.
-These plants need direct sun and cool evening temperatures to develop flowers.
+After the first flower opens, move plant away from hot sun to prolong the blooms.

 catt-flower01.jpg

 Cattleyas do best when neglected.
-They're very tolerant as long as they get enough sun and not too much water at the roots.
+They're very tolerant as long as they get enough sun and not too much water.
 The best growing area is a window that gets a couple of hours of direct sun.
-Winter evening temperatures of 55 degrees (or less) initiates the bloom cycle.
+Cattleya's will thrive outside on the patio during the summer months.
+When outside, always remember to protect your plants from the hot mid-day sun.

-After Cattleyas finish blooming, they require a rest before their growing season starts.
-During this period, water sparingly for the first month or so by just running plain water through the pebbles (no nutrients).
-Don't allow standing water at the base during.
-When you see new growth, increase water to 1/4 - 1/2 on gauge and begin applying nutrients full strength.
+After Cattleyas finish blooming, they take a rest before the growing season starts.
+During this period, water sparingly by just running plain water through the pebbles (no nutrients).
+Don't allow standing water at the base.
+When you see new growth increase water to 1/4 - 1/2 on gauge and begin applying nutrients full strength.
+The growing season has begun!

 Don't try to force new growth - these plants have their own internal calendars.
+Your plant could be dormant for several months before the growing season starts.
 Any questions?
 Read first sentence of this section again.

 During the summer growing season Cattleya will drink a lot more water (2-3 times as much) than other times of the year.